jadecobra/python_tdd_exercises/source/index.rst

 pumping python: how I solve problems with test driven development
 #################################################################################

-This book is a collection of `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ exercises that have helped me understand and use Python from more than 10 years of learning and watching other people use it.
+This book is a collection of `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ exercises that have helped me understand and use Python from more than 10 years of learning and watching other people use it as a programmer in various roles as a Developer, Platform Engineer, DevOps Engineer and Solutions Architect.

 `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ is a way of developing software with a focus on tests.
 I write tests for ideas to reach a goal or meet a requirement, and the results tell me if I am closer or further away from the goal.
 The process is repeated until I reach the goal.